NillionNetwork/nillion-docs/docs/guide-testnet-tx.md

 ### 1. Open Keplr and check your NIL balance

-    1. Open Keplr and find the "Search for asset or chain" searchbar on the Home tab.
+    1. Open Keplr and find the "Search for asset or chain" search bar on the Home tab.

     2. Type in "NIL" to filter for your available balance of NIL.